 Q.This is all fine and dandy (yeah, right...) but are you ever going to release a better looking score?

 A. Most likely...
 NOT.

-A. Most likely...
-NO

 Q. Why not?

 A. I don't have the time.
 Consider that producing these flimsy "zero edition" scores already cost me several hours of sleep / free time and many a fit of rage and/or frustration.